zthki06/javascript-algorithms-data-structures-fcc/README.md

 ## JavaScript Algorithms and Data Structures
-Learn the languages that developers use to build webpages: JavaScript fundamentals,  Object Oriented Programming (OOP), Functional Programming, algorithmic thinking, how to work with local storage, and how to fetch data using an API
+JavaScript fundamentals,  Object Oriented Programming (OOP), Functional Programming, algorithmic thinking, how to work with local storage, and how to fetch data using an API

 ## Projects
 - Palindrome Checker